openfl/OpenFLDevelopersGuide/sockets/README.md

 The final variable, state, is a numeric value that is used to determine which options your Telnet client supports.

-As you saw before, the Telnet class&#039;s constructor function is called by the connect() method in the main application file.
+As you saw before, the Telnet class's constructor function is called by the connect() method in the main application file.

 The Telnet constructor takes three parameters: server, port, and output.
 The server and port parameters specify the server name and port number where the Telnet server is running.
 The final parameter, output, is a reference to a TextArea component instance on the Stage where server output is displayed to users.